chrisdecrypted/acorn-demo/README.md

 # Acorn Stairlifts

 As part of an interview process, I was tasked with designing a small web application that demonstrated some relevant skills for Acorn Stairlifts.
-The parameters for the project left a lot of freedom, and I was encouraged to be creative.
+The parameters for the project allowed for a lot of freedom, and I was encouraged to be creative.
 I was given some sample marketing sites to consider too.

 #### Objectives